Zinath09/EC-course/README.md

-# EvolutionaryComputation Lab6 Iterative Local search
+# EvolutionaryComputation Lab7 Destroy and repair
-- multiple start local search
-- iterated local search